HakunaMatata91/forecast/README.md

 **React JS Weather App**

 This web app on React displays the live weather data of any place in the world.
+- User-friendly interface;
+- 100% Responsive for all screen sizes;
+- Fetched weather from openweathermap API;
+- Using error handling messages to improve the user experience.

 The temperature is accessed by using the Open Weather Map API, which provides us with frequently updated weather.
 Here's a link to their website: https://openweathermap.org/